 Let’s say you bought an item for $10 and, sometime later, sold it for $12.
 In this case, you earned a profit of $2.

 But suppose luck and the market didn’t favour you.
 The object’s price goes down, and you are forced to sell it at a lower price, say $7.
 In this case, you sustained a $3 loss.

-From these examples, the profits you make off of an investment can be considered capital gains.
-On the other hand, the loss you sustain is dubbed capital loss.
+From these examples, the profits you make from an investment can be considered capital gains.
+On the other hand, the loss you sustain is dubbed a capital loss.

 Here, the word “capital” refers to the amount you invested in the investment asset.

 If you have an investment asset in your possession that’s increasing in value, but you haven’t sold it yet to cash in your profits, your gains would remain unrealized.

 This is because you haven’t reclaimed your capital nor captured the profit on top of your investment asset.
 Your money is still tied to the investment asset.

 But once you sell the investment asset and reclaim the capital and the profit, you have realized your gains.

 Unrealized gains or losses are also called paper gains or losses because they only happen on paper, i.e., theoretically.
 They don’t impact your finances until they are realized.
 Therefore, the CRA taxes capital gains only after they are realized.

 Capital Gains Tax and Tax Rate in Canada